gbmhunter/blog/content/electronics/general/altium/altium-tricks-and-standards/index.md

 ## Version Control Systems

-If you are using Mercurial source control software for you Altium project, here is a recommended [Mercurial Ignore File](http://localhost/?q=node/82) to prevent the un-necessary files from being put under version control.
+If you are using Mercurial source control software for you Altium project, here is a recommended {{% link text="Mercurial Ignore File" src="/programming/version-control-systems/mercurial/ignore-files/mercurial-ignore-file-for-altium-designer" %}} to prevent the un-necessary files from being put under version control.

 ## The Board Shape